 Here are some of the most common myths about being a teacher, and the facts that they seem to overlook.

 One of the most common myths about being a teacher is that they only work from 8 to 3 during the week and have weekends off.
-In fact, most teachers actually work a minimum of 50 hours a week.
+Most teachers work a minimum of 50 hours a week.

 Compared to many other professions, teachers are far more likely to work in the early mornings before class begins, to work late into the night, and to dedicate one (often both) of their weekend days to work.